syberside/Activatory/README.md

 Untyped API can be helpful in case when class type itself is resolved at runtime (for instance, it could be taken from array of types in foreach loop).

 ## Customization
-Most of activation behaviors can be customized
+Most of activation behaviors can be customized.

-### Replacing underlying factories for types
+### Replacing underlying factories per type

 #### With user defined function
-Sometimes one this situations can occur:
+One of following situations can occur:
 - creating of instance has some logic behind (e.g. filling with special values),
 - type is not supported by activatory directly right now.

 In this situation default factories can be replaced with explicit user defined function call by `useFunction` method.
 ```dart
 // Overriding with explicit function call.